nhinhdao/breweries_nyc/README.md

-***New York Brewering Companies*** is a client/server application for users to browse and search for NYC Brewering Companies.
+***New York Brewing Companies*** is a client/server application for users to browse and search for NYC Brewing Companies.
 It was built with rails API back-end and react and redux front-end.
 This project was bootstrapped with Create React App and semantic-ui react to implement application's layout.

 ## Usage Instruction